Coder-yt/filelinkbot/README.md

 ----
 **Warning**

-~ Don't Change The Code, and dont import thr code
+~ Don't Change The Code, and dont import the code.

 ~ You Can Add your channels link,start caption,about,etc.

 ~ if you change the code you will **banned**

 ~ Give Star , Just Fork it

 ----